-Osteoarthritis (OA) most often affects joints in the hand, knee, hip, and spine but can affect any joint.
-OA can occur in 1 joint or several.
-It often affect one side of the body more than the other.
-Some people have symptoms that get worse, while others have symptoms that stabilize.
+Osteoarthritis (OA) often affects joints in the hand, knee, hip, and spine.
+It can affect any joint.
+OA can occur in one joint or many.
+It often be on one side of the body more than the other.
+Some people have symptoms that get worse.
+Others have symptoms that stay the same.

 Osteoarthritis.
 National Institute of Arthritis and Musculoskeletal and Skin Diseases website.
 Available at:

 ...(Click grey area to select URL)

 Updated May 30, 2016.
 Accessed May 30, 2018.